 Work out with a fitness class or schedule a spa treatment.
 And quiet corners can be found everywhere for reading or crosswords.

-Nestled along the banks of the Ketchikan Creek, the town of Ketchikan rose out of the dense forest in the late 1880s with a salmon cannery, then a saltery and a general store.
-As passengers stroll the streets, see glimpses of Ketchikan’s rough and tumble past, especially along Creek Street.
+Nestled along the banks of the Ketchikan Creek, the town of Ketchikan rose out of the dense forest in the late 1880s with a salmon cannery, then a saltery, and a general store.
+As passengers stroll the streets, they see glimpses of Ketchikan’s rough and tumble past, especially along Creek Street.

-The Tongass National Forest’s Southeast Alaska Discovery Center offers an overview of Alaska’s landscape, people and animals.
+The Tongass National Forest’s Southeast Alaska Discovery Center offers an overview of Alaska’s landscape, people, and animals.
 The Tongass National Forest is the largest national forest in the U.S. and includes two ice fields, Stikine and Juneau.
-With several ports-of-call within the Tongass National Forest, it’s a must for those wanting to learn more.
+With several ports of call within the Tongass National Forest, it’s a must for those wanting to learn more.

 An easy facility to explore in an hour.
 And for passengers with kids, earn a Junior Ranger badge.
-Tongass National Forest hands out embroidered patches that they can sew on backpacks or jackets.
+Tongass National Forest hands out embroidered patches they can sew on backpacks or jackets.
 As a bonus, it’s a free souvenir.

 Ketchikan Excursion Highlights